Registered Dietitian vs. Nutritionist: The Key Differences

 In every way, Registered Dietitians are superior to nutritionists for many, many reasons.
 So, this is why knowing the similarities, differences, and responsibilities is key to your own career in nutrition.
 Because potential clients will question how your program is worth more than nutritionists they find, and you’ll need to have a good answer.
 Luckily, the reason your guidance is more valuable than a nutritionist’s is obvious.

-RDs often hold advanced degrees and must complete a rigorous dietetic internship.
+RDs must hold advanced degrees and must complete a rigorous dietetic internship.
 Nutritionists on the other hand can have varied backgrounds ranging from self-study, no education at all, or one free online class.
 As you can see, there’s a HUGE contrast here.

 In essence, knowing the similarities and differences between these two professions can help the public understand why you, as a Registered Dietitian, make such a difference.